 The following latency code tables provide different latency settings that are configured by Cypress.
+The High Performance versus the Enhanced High Performance settings are selected by the ordering part number.

 Where mode or latency (dummy) cycles are shown in the tables as a dash, that read command is not supported at the frequency shown.
-Read is supported only up to 50 MHz but the same latency value is assigned in each latency code and the command may be used when the device is operated at $\leq$ 50 MHz with any latency code setting.
-Similarly, only the Fast Read command is supported up to 108 MHz but the same 10b latency code is used for Fast Read up to 108 MHz and for the other dual and quad read commands up to 108 MHz.
+Read is supported only up to 50 MHz but the same latency value is assigned in each latency code and the command may be used when the device is operated at \leq 50 MHz with any latency code setting.
+Similarly, only the Fast Read command is supported up to 133 MHz but the same 10b latency code is used for Fast Read up to 133 MHz and for the other dual and quad read commands up to 104 MHz.
 It is not necessary to change the latency code from a higher to a lower frequency when operating at lower frequencies where a particular command is supported.
 The latency code values for a higher frequency can be used for accesses at lower frequencies.